Conduct of hearings

 What safety measures have courthouses implemented?

 To access a courthouse, you must wear a mask or a face covering.
-An exception can be made for people who are under the age of 12 or who have a medical condition preventing them from wearing a mask.
+An exception can be made for people who are under the age of 10 or who have a medical condition preventing them from wearing a mask.
+If you qualify for one of these exceptions, you must state so as soon as you arrive at the courthouse.

-Furthermore, before entering, an employee or security agent will assess your state of health to determine your risk level.
-You will also be asked about the reason for your visit to ensure that it is valid and to limit the number of people admitted as much as possible.
+Before you enter a courthouse, an employee or security agent will assess your state of health to determine your risk level.
+You will also be asked about the reason for your visit to ensure that it is valid and to limit the number of people admitted.

 Hearing rooms, interview rooms and service counters have been adapted to comply with current public health guidelines, including through the addition of protective panels.
 Sanitizer dispensers have been set up in common areas and near room entrances.
 Rooms and equipment like chairs, microphones and tables will be disinfected regularly.